Michael's CELTA Experience

 Cambridge English Language Assessment is offering CELTA candidates 12 months free access to Cambridge English Teacher.

-ICTE-UQ CELTA candidates will receive access to this online professional development resource bank and network with their pre-course task.
+ICTE-UQ CELTA candidates will receive access to this online professional development resource bank and network.

 The ICTE-UQ CELTA is a highly practical, hands-on training course designed to give you skills to: